Practice Incentives Programme (PIP)

 Practices must provide:

-- A copy of their current accreditation, or registered for accreditation certificate and for each practice branches that provides 3,000 or more services per year
+- a copy of their current accreditation, or registered for accreditation certificate and for each practice branch that provides 3,000 or more services per year

 We will assess your application and advise your practice in writing of its eligibility.
 We may also: